Skip to main content

 Assistant Professor of Surgery, University of Colorado School of Medicine

 Dr. Daniel VanDerPloeg grew up in a small town in southeastern Kentucky.
 He completed his undergraduate studies in biology at Eastern Kentucky University.
 He then attended medical school at the University of Kentucky College of Medicine in Lexington, KY under a merit scholarship.
 He obtained his MD in 2015 and moved to Colorado to complete a general surgery residency at the University of Colorado.
 He finished residency in 2020 amidst the COVID-19 pandemic and decided to advance his training with a fellowship in surgical critical care.
 The critical care fellowship also provided additional experience within the field of trauma surgery.
 After fellowship, he is excited to continue his career at Denver Health as a thoracic and trauma surgeon.
 His career interests include improving outcomes and increasing access to thoracic surgery and healthcare equality for the LGBT+ community.
-In his free time he enjoys reading fantasy books, spending time with his family, and running.
+In his free time, he enjoys reading fantasy books, spending time with his family, and running.

-Dante Yeh, MD
+Daniel Yeh, MD

 Our Trauma Services Team Members